 Learning and Teaching Grants at UTAS

 The Tasmanian Institute of Learning and Teaching offers support for UTAS Teaching Development Grants and National Grants, which are administered by the Office for Learning & Teaching (OLT).

 PPLP for Grants

-The Peer Professional Learning Program for Grants (PPLP for Grants) is a new, online resource from the Tasmanian Institute of Learning and Teaching.
+The Peer Professional Learning Program for Grants (PPLP for Grants) is an online resource provided by the Tasmanian Institute of Learning and Teaching.

 Specifically, PPLP for Grants seeks to:

 - assist staff to develop learning and teaching project ideas in line with national and institutional strategic priorities;